SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Which is a key feature for most products
 - You _could_ make network requests that communicate with a server...
   - And try to selectively navigate to pages and render based on the response
-  - But at that point you should probably the next architecture...
+  - But at that point you should probably look at the next architecture...
 -->

 ---